ConnectingEurope/Context-Broker-Data-Visualisation/README.md

 There are four different tutorials for the deployment of the enabler, in a local environment or in [FIWARE lab](https://www.fiware.org/developers/fiware-lab/).

-They can be found on the following [link](doc/tutorials/index.md).
+They can be found in the following [link](doc/tutorials/index.md).

 [Top](#context-broker-data-visualisation)

 ## Reference documentation

-The following documentation is recommended to be read just before starting to use the Context Broker Data Visualisation enabler:
+The following documentation is recommended to be read before starting to use the Context Broker Data Visualisation enabler:

 - [Orion Context Broker](https://fiware-orion.readthedocs.io/en/2.4.0/)
 - [FIWARE data models](https://www.fiware.org/developers/data-models/)